hanwenguo/BlogSource/content/en/posts/godel_s_β_function.typ

 == Bézout's Lemma

-#aside[Some out-of-topic mumbles: In my high school years, I had been thinking that this lemma was brought out by an ancient Chinese mathematician, since the name is translated as '裴蜀', which seems really like a Chinese name.]
+#html.aside[Some out-of-topic mumbles: In my high school years, I had been thinking that this lemma was brought out by an ancient Chinese mathematician, since the name is translated as '裴蜀', which seems really like a Chinese name.]

 (Note that this lemma is a weaken version of the original theorem.)